 - 1. An external USB hard drive is the most effective way to transfer data.
 Depending on the mode of operation a typical observing run can generate 20-100GB and the mountain network is not designed to handle data transfers of this size to home institutions.
 A DVD/Blu-Ray writer is also available. - For point sources, the bright magnitude limits are roughly 11th 12th magnitude for the J, H and Ks filters. - 3.
-By default, the rotator mode should be "OFFSET".
+The default rotator angle should be "EQU 0".
 This means North will be up, East will be left when pointing South of a declination of -29.0.
-If pointing North of -29.0 the orientation will be: North down, East right.
-Other rotation angles can be specified in the target list. - 4.
-For targets that pass through/near (3-degrees) the zenith the telescope will need to be moved and the target re-acquired once it has cleared the zenith.
+If pointing North of -29.0 the default rotator angle will be "EQU 180" which is North down, East right.
+If other rotation angles are desired, inform the telescope operator when moving to new targets. - 4.
+For targets that pass through/near (3degrees) the zenith the telescope will need to be moved and the target re-acquired once it has cleared the zenith.
 This is a good time for a standard star! - 5.
 For point sources that need to be offset from the optical axis, we recommend using chip 2. - 6.
 An exposure time calculator is available at: http://obs.carnegiescience.edu/instrumentation/FourStar/calc.html - 7.
 There is currently no official reduction pipeline for these data, but it is coming!